A-Olson8/Portfolio-2/README.md

 &nbsp;

-&ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;To Conclude, the FAA was able to ascertane that in September 2023, the most congested airpots across the board where New York (JFK), Chicago(Ord).
+&ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;To Conclude, the FAA was able to ascertane that in September 2023, the most congested airpots across the board where New York (JFK), Chicago(Ord), Dallas/Fort Worth(DFW), Los Angeles(LAX), Las Vegas(LAS), and Boston(Logan).
 Furthermore, the airline with the highest number of delays was Southwest Airlines.
 The FAA will use this data for further consideration on how decrease delays.